cadence-workflow/cadence-charts/README.md

 - Support for advanced visibility stores like Elasticsearch or Pinot.
 - Support for persistent plugins configurations besides Cassandra.
 - Support for fully customizable service config via values.yaml.
-- Metrics integration with Prometheus (and more out of the box prometheus dashboards)
 - Custom annotations/lables/tolerations etc.
 - Support for ingress